vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Computational details and analytical-hole model validation

+We furthermore removed WATER27 for a related SIE-induced\cite{BurkeSIE} problem - the \textit{path} to electronic-structure convergence for the OH$^-$ is exceedingly cumbersome once we seek to \textit{fully} converge the WATER27 set with respect to unit-cell size.
+Of course, hybrids helps in the WATER27 (and in the G21EA) study -- but then we can offer no fully converged comparisons.
+Again, using as separate (12 {\AA}) small-box handling of the OH$^-$ system makes it possible to complete an approximate WATER27 benchmarking; As will be detailed elsewhere, this assessment identifies vdW-DF2, CX, CX0p and AHCX as top performers.

+Fortunately, having 53 (out of 55 sets of Ref.\ \onlinecite{gmtkn55}) still makes for ample statistics.
+Accordingly, we simply work with the easily-accessible GMTKN53 and compare with literature GMTKN55 results.\cite{gmtkn55} This is fair because, if anything, we have negatively offset our AHCX performance reporting (by omitting G21EA and WATER27).

-Here we simply proceed with an \textsc{AbInit} PP characterization on the easily-accessible `GMTKN51' benchmark suite.
-We improve the characterization by both tracking performance differences that arise for some individual benchmarks, and by analyzing the groups of benchmarks that mainly reflects NCIs.
+We supplement the GMTKN53 characterization both by tracking performance differences (that arise for some individual benchmarks) and by analyzing the groups of benchmarks that mainly reflect NCIs.
 We essentially use the same computation setup as the pilot study included in a recent focused review of consistent vdW-DFs, Ref.\ \onlinecite{HyJiSh20}.
-However, we adjust to systematic use of large cubic cells that ensure full decoupling of spurious electrostatic inter-cell interactions (up to the dipolar level).\cite{Makov} In the pilot assessment\cite{HyJiSh20} the electrostatic decoupling was only done for charged systems.
+However, we have now moved off of the electron-sparse AbInit PPs and onto the electron-rich ONCV-SG15;\cite{ONCV,sg15} Moreover, we now make systematic use of large cubic cells and a Makov-Payne electrostatics decoupling;\cite{Makov} In the pilot assessment,\cite{HyJiSh20} the electrostatic decoupling was only done for charged systems.

-We find that this upgrade of our benchmarking strategy accounts for some deviations that we previously incorrectly ascribed as limitations of the CX\cite{behy14} and vdW-DF2-b86r\cite{hamada14} functionals.\cite{HyJiSh20} The past limitations seem to, relatively speaking, especially impact our assessment of Group 4 (intermolecular NCI) performance, as represented in Refs.\ \onlinecite{HyJiSh20,Jana20}.
-This paper provides a more fair performance characterization of CX and vdW-DF2-b86r as well as of hybrid vdW-DF performance relative to other vdW-inclusive DFT versions.
+We find that this upgrade of our benchmarking strategy accounts for some of the deviations that we previously incorrectly ascribed to limitations of the CX\cite{behy14} and vdW-DF2-b86r\cite{hamada14} functionals.\cite{HyJiSh20} The past limitations seem to, relatively speaking, especially impact our assessment of Group 4 (intermolecular NCI) performance, as represented in Refs.\ \onlinecite{HyJiSh20,Jana20}.
+This paper provides a more fair performance characterization of the performance of CX and vdW-DF2-b86r as well as of AHCX relative to other vdW-inclusive DFT versions, for example, dispersion-corrected metaGGA.